What We Believe

 8. Creation

-It is the position of this church that God created and sustains the universe and everything in it.
+• It is the position of this church that God created and sustains the universe and everything in it.
+We do not believe in species evolving into other species on a macro level.

 9. Women in Ministry

-• This church believes that God has established the husband to be the spiritual head and covering of his wife and children (Ephesians 5:23).
+• We believe God has established the husband to be the spiritual head and covering of his wife and children (Ephesians 5:23).

 • In accordance with 1st Timothy 3, the church is to be managed in similar fashion to the family.
-Elders and deacons are to be men who meet the guidelines listed in the above scripture.
+Elders (pastors and overseers) and deacons are to be men who meet the guidelines listed in this scripture reference.

-• This church recognizes and welcomes women who are gifted in teaching, leading worship, leading other ministries or edifying the body of believers as long as it is in line with biblical church authority (1st Timothy 2:12).
+• This church recognizes and welcomes women who are gifted in teaching, leading worship, or edifying the body of believers in many ways as long as it is in line with biblical church authority (1st Timothy 2:12).

-• It is not the position of this church to promote losing one’s salvation due to sinful acts but rather to encourage such a person to come to repentance.
-Neither is it the church’s position to promote eternal security to a believer in a manner which would take away from any consequence of remaining in their sinful nature.
+• It is not the position of this church to promote the idea of losing one’s salvation due to sinful acts but rather to encourage such a person to come to repentance.
+Neither is it the church’s position to promote eternal security to a believer in a manner which would take away from any consequence of remaining in their sinful nature (Philippians 2:12).

-• This church believes that the baptism of the Holy Spirit is a person’s born again experience into the Body of Christ (Matt 3:11, Acts 8:16).
+• We believe the baptism of the Holy Spirit is a person’s born-again conversion into the Body of Christ (Matt 3:11, Acts 8:16).
+The evidence of a person’s Spirit baptism is the fruits of the Spirit listed in Galatians 5:22-23.

 13. Discrimination